SC rejects police plea against HC order for testimony's copy to Delhi CM, others in CS assault case | Law-Order

 - India

-The Supreme Court Thursday dismissed the police plea against the Delhi High Court order asking it to supply the copy of statement of a witness to Chief Minister Arvind Kejriwal, Deputy Chief Minister Manish Sisodia and 11 other MLAs in a case related to alleged assault of the then chief secretary Anshu Prakash in 2018.
+The Supreme Court Thursday dismissed the police plea against the Delhi High Court order asking it to supply the copy of statement of a witness to Chief Minister Arvind Kejriwal, Deputy CM Manish Sisodia and others in a case of alleged assault on the then chief secretary Anshu Prakash in 2018, saying it may be a "hot potato" politically but there was nothing much legally.

-A bench headed by Justice D Y Chyandrachud rejected Delhi Police's plea, saying that as per the basic principle of natural justice, there must be a "robust common sense" that the accused must have the copy of the statement of the witnesses.
+A bench of justices D Y Chandrachud and M R Shah said the high court's order supports liberty and "we support it" and moreover, as per the basic principle of natural justice, there must be a robust common sense that the accused must have the copy of the witness statement.

+It rejected the vehement submissions of Additional Solicitor General Aman Lekhi, appearing for police, that if the high court order was not set aside, it will have some serious repercussions.

+"Not worth it.
+It may be a politically hot potato, but in a legal sense it is nothing at all," the apex court said.

+Kejriwal and Sisodia, in their plea before the high court, had alleged that the prosecution withheld Jain's statement recorded on February 21, 2018 as it did not suit the prosecution case and helped in falsely implicating the petitioners.

+They had contended that a copy of the statement ought to have been supplied to them.

-The criminal case relates to alleged assault on Prakash during a meeting at Kejriwal's official residence on February 19, 2018.
+The criminal case relates to alleged assault on Prakash during a meeting at Kejriwal's official residence on February 19, 2018 and besides CM and his deputy, 11 AAP MLAs were also roped in as accused in the case.

 Kejriwal, Sisodia and nine other AAP MLAs were granted bail in October 2018.